WebPraktikos/tailwindcss-rich-docs/README.md

 [Demo](https://tailwindcss-rich-docs.netlify.com/)

 **How to use it?**
-Add the `rich-docs` class to the element which wraps raw HTML code.
+Add the `rich-docs` class to the element which wraps raw HTML code (without styles).

 **How to use the same font as on the demo site?**
 Add the following code to the `<head>` HTML element: